richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 First and foremost, there is a general evasion of all-encompassing terms such as “computational design” owing to their vague and abstract nature.
 Since computational design comes in so many shapes and sizes it is best to describe more specifically what is being offered by these individual practices.
 In some cases, the focus is on efficiency and precision.
 In other cases, the focus may be more about achieving a particular level of complexity or in realizing a unique aesthetic.
 Computational design in and of itself does not possess a style or even a process, but rather provides a broad characterization of a way of thinking through design issues and realizing a project by simply incorporating more layers of information.[1-3]

+Computation design will increasingly facilitate our understanding of complex urban, social, environmental, and economic sciences.
+This continual evolution suggests that landscape architects must be adaptive and resilient and possess the skills to address a wide range of issues.
+As with technology, humans must develop the personal bandwidth to deal with diverse and complex issues.[1-14]

 ### 参数化（prametric design）
 The roots of understanding computational and parametric design do not lie buried beneath complex mathematical formulas or coding syntax.
 Instead, they reside in the organization of thoughts and a design approach.
 When designers understand code and computation in this manner, it is possible to then frame design problems through this lens, opening up a dialogue between design intent and computational iteration and generation.[1-2]